Configuring a node

 here.

-By default every new f-API
+By default every new f-API will lookup this list

 on startup and include it in the list of nodes to